dg2c4/dg2c4/README.md

 </p>

 ## *About Me*
-💻 My most recent job has been working as an Analyst📅, I am currently in the last fifth semester of Systems Engineering🎓.
+💻 My most recent job has been as an Analyst📅, I am currently in the fifth semester of Systems Engineering🎓.

 🤝 I stand out for teamwork, assuming leadership roles when necessary and showing commitment to success in each proposed challenge🏆.